How do we create a habit?

 If you are tracking yourself and see what is working and what’s not then you will stay motivated.
-You will know if you are on the right path and not wasting your time.
+You will know if you are on the right track and not wasting your time.
 Write it down, don’t have it only in your head!

 Enjoy your new habit

 Find a way how can you enjoy your habit even if it goes out of your comfort zone.
-It will always does in the beginning.
+It will always be uncomfortable in the beginning.
 For example – you want to get up earlier.
 If you push yourself to do it and have no reason to looking forward then you most likely end up giving up.

-In that case find some ritual you can do early in the morning that will make you happy – either if it is writing, reading, running, watching the sunrise or anything else.
+In that case find some ritual you can do early in the morning that will make you feel happy – either if it is writing, reading, running, watching the sunrise or anything else.

 Practice your habit for at least 30 days

-Maintain it few times per week and if you can’t keep it that often then try at least go back to it once a week.
+Maintain it few times per week and if you can’t keep it that often then try at least to go back to it once a week.
 You can create as many healthy habits as you want if you follow this process.

-Just imagine the great feel that you can have by knowing that this good habit is pleasant for you and you feel excited doing it.
+Just imagine the great feeling that you can have by knowing that this good habit is pleasant for you and you feel excited doing it.